BradHutchings/Mmojo-Server-v2/instructions/400-Build-Mmojo-Server.md

 ### About this Section
 We're ready to build `mmojo-server` executables.
 First, we'll build a native version for the build environment platfrom that can be used to test features and changes.
 Then, we'll build an Actually Portable Executable (APE) with Cosmopolitan that will run anywhere.
 After that, we'll build unoptimized linux builds for x86_64 and aarch64 (arm64) platforms, as well as optimized builds for specific devices like macOS and Raspberry Pi.

+#### Experimental &mdash; Dogpile
+If you would like to build a less branded and opinionated version of llama.cpp, I offer **Dogpile**.
+It's intended as an example branded server I am offering to paid sponsors of Mmojo Server.
+Let's work out a sponsorship deal and what you'd like in your custom branded server!

 ---
 ### Build Mmojo Server
 Here are the things you need to do: